When to go to Laos

 By January, mud and mosquitoes are almost entirely gone.
 By late January the afternoons start getting hot, the green scenery is turning brownish, and the air starts getting dusty and hazy.
 You may see a little burning in northern Laos by late January, but it isn’t enough to affect anything.

 Lunar New Year / Chinese New Year / Tet takes place during late January or February (the date changes year to year).
-Although Lao New Year isn’t until April, a lot of Chinese and Vietnamese tourists flood in at this time and lodging can get scarce and expensive specifically in Luang Prabang.
-I was in Vang Vieng dring that holiday in 2023 and I noticed no impact whatsoever, however in 2024 a number of tourists mentioned big price spikes and por availability in LP.
+A lot of Chinese and Vietnamese tourists flood in at this time and lodging gets scarce and expensive in Luang Prabang only.
+I was in Vang Vieng dring that holiday in 2023 and I noticed no impact whatsoever, however in 2024 a number of tourists mentioned big price spikes and poor availability in LP.

 Weather gets slowly but steadily hotter and hazier throughout February.
 By late February, trekking becomes uncomfortably hot.
 Up north, you’ll increasingly see the hill tribes burning their rice paddies in preparation for spring planting, which makes it worse.
 But the burning and its consequent smog usually only get really bad in March.